The opioid epidemic has placed an emphasis on helping those with opioid use disorders not only seek treatment, but stay in treatment.

 There are many treatment options for addiction, but Medication-Assisted Treatment is often recommended because of improved outcomes associated with this type of therapy.
 Learn more about Medication-Assisted Treatment and get answers to common questions and concerns.

 Medication-assisted therapy (MAT) or treatment is one of the most effective options for treating individuals with an opioid addiction.
 This type of treatment uses medications to relieve symptoms of opioid dependence and withdrawal.
 Counseling and support groups are another component of MAT, and often required in many programs.
 In other words, a person cannot receive medication unless he or she is also receiving therapy.

-What are the most common medications used in MAT?
+2. What are common medications used in MAT?

 When looking at MAT programs, you’ll frequently see methadone and suboxone mentioned.
 You might also see treatment facilities refer to themselves as methadone clinics, or they might say they offer methadone maintenance treatment.